-Dr. Dan Hale, at last year’s Project Licensure conference last year, described the program at Lawrence General Hospital for NAS infants that encourages skin-to-skin, breastfeeding and mother support.
+Dr. Dan Hale, at last year’s Project Licensure conference last year, described the program at Lawrence General Hospital for babies experiencing Neonatal Abstinence Syndrome (NAS).
+This approach encourages skin-to-skin, breastfeeding and mother support.
 These are approaches that make sense and, the evidence shows, shape more positive change.

 All mothers and families need continuing support in various ways.
 Recognizing unspoken social values and biases, we can create better care plans and hopefully reduce the complications.